Executive Administrative Assistant

 During his tenure as mayor, Fortune 500 companies Amazon (#18), McKesson Corporation (#5), Walgreens Pharmacy (#19) and Starbucks (#146) began to operate in Robbinsville.
 The Amazon deal will generate over $22 million in revenue over 20 years and provide approximately 1,500 new jobs (more during the holiday season) at its fulfillment center located at 50 New Canton Way in the Matrix Business Park at 7A.
 McKesson, a leading healthcare services and information technology company also located in the Matrix Business Park, is expected to generate $6.5 million over a 10-year span.

-Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that donated $5,000 to its network of charities in 2016.
+Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that has donated over $10,000 to its network of charities since 2016.
 Business-friendly policies and procedures have allowed builders and tenants to streamline the process of getting projects approved and completed in an expedited manner.
 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.
 Changing the town's name from Washington Township to Robbinsville Township was approved by a 3-to-1 margin by voters in November, 2007.

 During his tenure, the Robbinsville Municipal Alliance for the Prevention of Substance Abuse (R*MAPSA) was formed.
 The Municipal Alliance supports an array of drug and alcohol prevention and enforcement efforts, including specialized training for the Robbinsville Township Police Department.